+Other notes

 1M Under the Railway (Roy Hill Infrastructure Pty Ltd) Agreement Act 2010 Pt.
 3, this Code must be applied with the modifications set out in that Part.
 Those modifications have effect on and from 15 Aug 2015 until that Part expires in accordance with s.
 15 of that Act.

 1 The Railways (Access) Amendment Code 2004 s.
 3(2) reads as follows: